 No new evidence can be submitted to the Appeals Court.
 The court will review only the legal decision of the Appeals Board.
 The only exception is if there is new, relevant evidence that would have been impossible for you to discover any sooner.

 The Appeals Board has complex rules and procedural requirements that are quite difficult to understand and comply with without the assistance of a workers' comp attorney.
 Before your hearing, there will be an initial conference to determine issues to be decided at the hearing.
-There may also be pre-trial orders from the judge, legal motions made by your employer’s lawyer, and other legal proceedings such as settlement conferences.
+There may also be pre-trial orders from the judge, legal motions made by your employer's lawyer, and other legal proceedings such as settlement conferences.
 In addition, you may need to request that subpoenas be issued to require witnesses to show up and testify in your case.
-To find an attorney who can help you, fill out our free case evaluation form.